Webhook setup

 The Bud platform hosts various asynchronous API endpoints.
 This is where you submit a request and then receive a task id in the response.
 You then make a request to a second endpoint in order to get the status of the task (and sometimes the final result).

-We therefore recommend, that you use the second option to receive a callback rather than polling for the result.
+We recommend that you use the second option, to receive a webhook rather than polling for the result.

-Many of our asynchronous endpoints also offer callbacks and will call your configured webhook URL.
-These callbacks can be found in our API Reference on the Bud documentation.
-By opting to use callbacks, both parties reduce the amount of compute resources that are used when communicating with asynchronous endpoints.
+Many of our asynchronous endpoints also offer webhooks and will call your configured webhook URL.
+These webhook can be found in our API Reference on the Bud documentation.
+By opting to use webhooks, both parties reduce the amount of compute resources that are used when communicating with asynchronous endpoints.

 Example: